Legendaryswordsman2/Connect-4-Unity/README.md

 # Connect-4-Unity
-## My attempt at recreating connect four in unity
+## My attempt at recreating Connect Four in unity